 In completing the Master thesis, the student shows that (s)he is able to:

-- independently analyze a research problem in the field of Business Administration;
+- independently analyse a research problem in the field of Public Administration;

-- demonstrate in-depth knowledge by applying advanced level of theory and integrating it with cutting-edge developments;
+- demonstrate in-depth knowledge by applying advanced level of theory and integrating it with all current developments;

 - communicate with supervisors and colleagues in timely and well-prepared way.